NEDCo-data-visualization-app/NEDCO_data_viz_app/README.md

 After completion (both automatic and manual), go to GitHub -> Actions -> Click the workflow run -> Scroll to "Artifacts" at the bottom and you can see two files: volta-macos and volta-windows.
 This should download a zip file to your computer which, after extraction, will contain the one-click package

 Note: If you are sending these files to other people, first compress into a zip file and then send

+## Accessing The File (MacOS)
+Once you download the .exec from the steps above, find the location on your computer and open the program.
+You should get a popup saying:

+“Apple could not verify “volta_macos” is free of malware that may harm your Mac or compromise your privacy."

+After getting this popup, go to Settings -> Privacy & Security -> scroll down to the Security section and click “Open anyway” for “volta_macos was blocked to protect your map.
+Click open anyway in the popup and verify with your laptop password.